Azure/mtm-labs/container/lab1-prepare-container-deployment/index.md

             },
             "toolTip": "Password for MongoDB admin"
           },

-    This JSON introduces two controls that will collect the admin username and password for the MongoDB container that will be created upon installation.

 3. Go to the `outputs` section at the bottom of the file and and add the following JSON.